-We now assume that the left lateral section of the liver is affected by a tumor.
-We use our framework for modeling perfusion to investigate the behaviour of the liver after resection.
-In particular, we consider two options for potential cuts that are illustrated in Fig. 13.
-Figure 14 illustrates the remaining domain of the liver and the remaining vascular tree after resection for both cut options in the inferior view.
-The first cut option in 14(a) corresponds to an anatomical resection of the left lateral section in which the liver segments 2 and 3 are removed (see Fig. 9).
-The discretization of the remaining liver domain after anatomical resection consists of a mesh with 5,882,171 tetrahedral elements.
-The second cut option in 14(b) corresponds to a non-anatomical resection with a diagonal cut.
-The discretization of the remaining liver domain consists of a mesh with 6,107,676 tetrahedral elements.
+We now assume that the left lateral section of the liver is affected by a tumour.
+We use our framework for modelling perfusion to investigate the behaviour of the liver after resection.
+In particular, we consider two options for potential cuts that are illustrated in figure 15.
+Figure 16 illustrates the remaining domain of the liver and the remaining vascular tree after resection for both cut options in the inferior view.
+The first cut option in figure 16a corresponds to an